77Rev/77Rev/README.md

 ## 🌱 About me
 I'm a research assistant.
-My specialisation is mostly theoretical particle physics, my current research area is related to heavy ion collisions.
+My specialisation is mostly theoretical particle physics, my current research area is related to heavy ion physics (simulations).

 My expected PhD topic is focused on Lattice Field Theory, particularly Lattice QCD.
 In the meantime I will work and engage in content creation.